 Financial services assets consist primarily of residential mortgages receivable held for sale of which \$63.5 million and \$129.0 million at January 31, 2019 and October 31, 2018, respectively, were being temporarily warehoused and are awaiting sale in the secondary mortgage market.
 The decrease in mortgage loans held for sale from October 31, 2018 is related to a decrease in the volume of loans originated during the first quarter of 2019 compared to the fourth quarter of 2018, primarily due to the decrease in deliveries, along with a decrease in the average loan value.
-Also contributing to the decrease in financial services other assets was a decrease in restricted cash due to the timing of home closings at the end of the fourth quarter of fiscal 2018 compared to the end of the first quarter of fiscal 2019.
+Also contributing to the decrease in financial services other assets was a decrease in restricted cash due to the timing of home closings at the end of the fourth quarter of fiscal 2018.